-10.3 Procedure for Taking an Appeal High Court to the Court of Appeal - Where Leave is Required refused by the High Court, an application may be made to the Court of Appeal within seven days of the High Court's refusal.
+10.3 Procedure for Taking an AppealHigh Court to the Court of Appeal - WhereLeave Is Required

+Application for leave to appeal must be made to the High Court within 14 days of the order.
+If refused by the High Court, an application may be made to the Court of Appeal within seven days of the High Court's refusal.